Minugenty/Introduction-to-Deep-Learning-OvGU/README.md

 ## 3. Keras and CNN

 - Got to know Keras, the high-level neural network API in Tensorflow.
 Also created a better model for the MNIST dataset using convolutional neural networks.

+## 4. ResNets

+- Experimenting ResNet on CIFAR-10